konekoya/Bible/README.md

 - Remove or hide the scrollbar when in full screen mode
 - Build a simple web base notepad
 - Reading mode...
-- Remove the top button text, it's unecessary
 - Selection with some animation and improvement for that?
 - Search
-- Remove the link of chapter title, unecessary
+- Remove the link of chapter title, unnecessary

 # Browser support
 All modern browsers and IE10+